“What’s your talent?” Steve asked me.

 Steve and I were in a networking group for small business owners.
 He asked me this to help unearth the type of work I could do.
 But I couldn’t answer.
 I was not a Russian ballet dancer, a top pianist or a Renaissance artist.

 “I’m talentless,” I thought.

-Ah, so Mr Squirrel finds it easy to locate nuts.
-He’s not a Russian ballet dancer either but he’s obviously a talented nut collector.
+Aha, so Mr Squirrel finds it easy to organise his nuts and hide them based on type.
+He’s not a Russian ballet dancer either, but he’s a talented nut organiser.
 So, I rephrased the talent question to myself…

 “What do I find easy?”
-This I could answer.
+I could answer this question.